enovatedesign/craft-style-inliner/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3.4.0 or later.

+For compatibility with Craft 3, prior to 3.4.0.
+Please use [version 1](https://github.com/enovatedesign/craft-style-inliner/releases).

 ## Installation